Key Features

 Raising the gas limit increases the block size and operations per block, affecting both History growth and State growth (mainly relevant for our point here).

-Load Network Alphanet V2 (formerly WeaveVM V2) has raised the gas limit to 500M gas (doing 500 mg/s), and lowered the gas per non-zero byte to 8.
+Load Network Alphanet raises the gas limit to 500M gas (doing 500 mg/s), and lowers the gas per non-zero byte to 8.
 These changes have resulted in a larger max theoretical block size of 62 MB, and consequently, the network data throughput is ~62 MBps.

-This high data throughput can be handled thanks to the approach of beefy block production by super nodes and hardware acceleration.
+This high data throughput can be handled thanks to block production by super nodes and hardware acceleration.

-Up until now, there's been no real-world, scalable DA layer ready to handle high data throughput with permanent storage.
-In LOAD Alphanet V2, we've already reached 62 MBps with a projection to hit 125 MBps in mainnet.
+Up until now, there's been no real-world, scalable DA (altDA) layer ready to handle high data throughput with permanent storage.
+Load Alphanet reaches a maximum throughput of 62 MBps, with a projection of 125 MBps in mainnet.

 Load Network uses a set of Reth execution extensions (ExExes) to serialize each block in Borsh, then compress it in Brotli before sending it to Arweave.
 These computations ensure a cost-efficient, permanent history backup on Arweave.
-This feature is crucial for other L1s/L2s using LOAD for data settling (LOADing).
+This feature is crucial for other L1s/L2s using Load Network for data settlement, aka LOADing [ ^^].

-And we can see that Borsh serialization combined with Brotli compression gives us the most efficient compression ratio in the data serialization-compression process.
+In the diagrams & benchmarks here, we show the difference between various compression algorithms applied to Borsh-serialized empty block (zero transactions) and JSON-serialized empty block.
+Borsh serialization combined with Brotli compression gives us the most efficient compression ratio in the data serialization-compression process.

 Even compared to temporary blob-based solutions, Load Network still offers a significantly cheaper permanent data solution (calldata).